top of page

 Are you considering dropping out of university or abandoning your course of study?

-If you are considering leaving your course, it is important to take the time to assess your situation carefully and make an informed decision after considering your options.
+If you are considering leaving your course, it is important to pause and take the time to assess your situation carefully to make an informed decision after considering all your options.

 Exploring University Dropout Rates and Why It Matters